Roman

 Saints Basil and Procopius of Decapolis, monks,

-who, in the time of the emperor Leo III the Isaurian,
+who, in the time of the emperor Leo III the Isaurian, fought

-fought vigorously for the veneration of holy images.
+vigorously for the veneration of holy images.

 6. In the monastery of Narek

-in Armenia, Saint Gregory, monk, doctor of the
+in Armenia, Saint Gregory, monk, doctor of the Armenians,

-Armenians, distinguished for his teaching, writings,
+distinguished for his teaching, writings, and mystical knowledge.

 7. Messina in Sicily,